asimihsan/notes/[article] going faster with python.md

 \end{align}
 $$

 Here's an example.
-Suppose we have a web server and there is a routine we could optimise such that it is 10 times faster.
+Suppose we have a web server and there is a routine we could optimise such that it becomes 10 times faster.
  Assuming that the web server process is busy with with this routine 40% of the time what is the overall speedup after the optimisation?

 $$
 \begin{align}